meganyyu/Prolific/README.md

 * Users can invite other users to a private thread
 * User can share threads to social media apps?
 Need to work out logic of how that works (unless it's only sharing a snippet)
 * User can customize their profile
-* User can post snippets using other forms of media as well (e.g. video)
+* User can post snippets using other forms of media as well (e.g. video, voice recordings - potentially a better format?)

 **Really Really Bonus Stories (like really bonus)**